jenkins-x/jx-docs/content/en/docs/install-setup/boot/clouds/on-premises.md

 ---
-title: On Premise
+title: On-Premises
-linktitle: On Premise
+linktitle: On-Premises
-description: Using Boot On Premise
+description: Using Boot On-Premises
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01
 weight: 40
 aliases:
+  - /docs/install-setup/boot/clouds/on-premise/
   - /docs/install-setup/installing/boot/clouds/on-premise/
 ---

-On premise kubernetes clusters tend to differ wildly so its hard for us to know your Jenkins X installation will totally work on any cluster given we typically rely on things like persistence, ingress, storage.
+On-premises kubernetes clusters tend to differ wildly so its hard for us to know your Jenkins X installation will totally work on any cluster given we typically rely on things like persistence, ingress, storage.

 Here are some recommendations to hopefully get you started.
 If you hit any issues please [join our community](/community/) we can hopefully help you.